sanjeeban06/fidenz-weather/README.md

 * The caching implementation is suitable for this assignment but would need a shared cache such as Redis for a multi-instance production deployment.
 * The Comfort Index is a custom heuristic and is not intended to represent an official meteorological comfort measurement.
 * The application currently retrieves current weather conditions rather than historical or forecast data.
-* MFA depends on the Auth0 configuration and available verification method.
+* Authentication and MFA rely on the availability of the configured Auth0 tenant.
 ----
 # Author
 Sanjeeban Niranjankumar